How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 In the first example, you can see:

-• “image_search_camera_click” – a name of an event that you’ve added yourself
+• “image_search_camera_click” – the name of an event that you’ve added yourself

 In the second example, you can see:

-• “swipe_to_produkt” – your own name of an event
+• “swipe_to_produkt” – your name of an event

 • AnalyticsParameterCurrency – predefined parameter that says in what currency should the price of the product be displayed

-• “swipe_direction” – custom parameter with your own name
+• “swipe_direction” – custom parameter with your name

 Events in Firebase are very flexible: